About the Author of the Blogsite, Not the Author of the Bible::

 And when they brought out the money that [had been] brought into the [Lord’s] house, Hilkiah, the priest, found [the] Book of the Law of the Lord, given by Moses.

-Hilkiah said to Shaphan, the scribe, I have found the Book of the Law in the [Lord’s] house.
-And Hilkiah [gave] the book to Shaphan & Shaphan carried the book to king [Josaiah] & [brought] back word again, saying, Your [officials are doing] all [that] was [appointed] to them [to do.]
+And Hilkiah said to Shaphan, the scribe, I have found the Book of the Law in the [Lord’s] house.
+And Hilkiah [gave] the book to Shaphan & Shaphan carried the book to king [Josaiah] & [brought] back word again, saying, All your servants [are doing what] was [appointed for them to do.]

-They have gathered the money that was found in the house of the Lord together & delivered it into the [hands of those who have oversight & into the hands] of the workmen.
+And they have gathered together the money that was found in the house of the Lord & delivered it into the [hands of those who have oversight & into the hands] of the workmen.

 Then, Shaphan, the scribe told king [Josiah,] saying, Hilkiah, the priest, has given me a book.
 Shaphan read it [in front of] king [Josaiah.]
-It [happened] when the king heard the words of the Law, he [tore] his clothes.
+And it [happened,] when the king heard the words of the Law, he [tore] his clothes.

-Hilkiah & [those] the king appointed, went to Huldah, the prophetess, the wife of Shallum, [who was] the son of Tikvath.
-[Tikvath was the] son of Hasrah, the keeper of the wardrobe.
+And Hilkiah & [those] the king had appointed, went to Huldah, the prophetess, the wife of Shallum, [who was] the son of Tikvath.
+[Tikvath was the] son of Hasrah, [the] keeper of the wardrobe.
 (Now, [Huldah lived] in Jerusalem in the college:) & they [spoke] to her [about what Josiah wanted her to know.]

-She answered them, The Lord God of Israel [says this,] Tell the man [who] sent you to me, The Lord God [said, Watch,] I will bring [destruction] on this place & upon [its] inhabitants, even all the curses that are written in the book [that] they have read before the king of Judah:
+And she answered them, The Lord God of Israel [says this,] Tell the man [who] sent you to me, The Lord [God said this, Watch,] I will bring [destruction] on this place & upon [its] inhabitants, even all the curses that are written in the book [that] they have read before the king of Judah:

-Because they have [abandoned] Me & have burnt incense to other gods, that they may provoke Me to anger with all the works [made] of their hands.
+Because they have [abandoned] Me & have burned incense to other gods, that they might provoke Me to anger with all the works [made] of their hands.
 Therefore, My [anger] shall be poured out upon this place & shall not be quenched.

 [Jeremiah 21:9 Then, they shall answer, Because they have [abandoned] the Covenant [contract] of the Lord, their God & worshiped other gods & served them.]

-You shall say to the king [who] sent you to [inquire] of the Lord, the Lord God of Israel says [this about] the words you have heard; Because your heart was tender & you [humbled] yourself before God, when you heard His words against this place & [its] inhabitants,
+As for [Judah’s] king, who sent you to [inquire] of the Lord, you shall say to him, the Lord God of Israel says [this about] the words you have heard; Because your heart was tender & you [humbled] yourself before God, when you heard His Words against this place & [its] inhabitants,

-Neither shall your eyes see all the [destruction] I will bring upon this place & [its] inhabitants.
+Neither shall your eyes see all the [destruction] that I will bring upon this place & [its] inhabitants.
 So, they brought [this] word to king [Josaiah.]
-King [Josaiah,] sent [for] & gathered all the elders of Judah & Jerusalem together.
+Then, king [Josaiah,] sent [for] & gathered together all the elders of Judah & Jerusalem.

-He read in their ears all the words of the Book of the Covenant [contract] that was found in the [Lord's] house.
+And [king Josiah,] read in their ears all the Words of the Book of the Covenant [contract] that was found in the [Lord's] house.
 And the king stood in his place & made a covenant [contract] before the Lord,

-and to [follow] after the Lord & to keep His commandments, His testimonies, & His [rules] with all his heart & with all his soul & to perform the words of the covenant [that] are written in this book.
+to [follow] after the Lord & to keep His commandments, His testimonies, & His [mandates,] with all his heart & with all his soul & to perform the Words of the covenant [that] are written in this book.

-And [king Josaiah] caused all [who] were present [from] Jerusalem & Benjamin [to take a stand.]
-All [Jerusalem's] inhabitants did according to the Covenant of God, the God of their [forefathers.]
+And [king Josaiah] caused all [who] were present [from] Jerusalem & Benjamin to [stick] to it.
+And all [Jerusalem's] inhabitants did according to the Covenant of God, the God of their [forefathers.]

 And Josaiah took away all the abominations out of all the countries that pertained to the children [people] of Israel & made all [who] were present in Israel to serve the Lord their God.
 And all [Josiah's] days, they [didn't] depart from following the Lord, the God of their [forefathers.]